marinaishere/InformationRetrieval/README.md

 Information Retrieval
 ============

-Q-learning is a model-free reinforcement learning technique, which is used to make a two-wheeled simulated robot learn how to reach the other side of twisted hallways.
-This was a project for the robotics in my senior year of my undergrad in computer science at UDC (Spain) and is implemented in C.
+This was a project for the Information Retrieval course in my junior year of my undergrad in computer science at UDC (Spain) and is implemented in Java using Lucene.
+It is composed of an index searcher and an index reader that both take as input an index file.

 ## VERSATILE LUCENE INDEX SEARCHER